aws-samples/iam-identity-center-team/docs/guides/approver.md

 </video>

-## Inspect Session Activity & Revoke Access
+## Inspect elevated access session activity logs
-At any point during an active session, an approver has access to the session logs.
-The approver can revoke access from the user if the actions performed by the user are suspicious.
+An approver can inspect actions performed by a requester in near realtime during or after the expiry of elevated access.
   1. In the left-hand menu go to *Elevated access* &rarr; *Active access*.
   2. Tick the session you are interested in and click *View details*.
   3. Review the details of the request.